tylert/tylert.github.io/source/phone_goop.rst

 Set the default ringtone, notification and alarm sounds.

-Battery -> Battery percentage ON
+Battery -> Battery percentage "Next to the icon".

 System -> Date & time -> Use 24-hour format ON